drevicko/entGraph/README.md

 Learning Typed Entailment Graphs with Global Soft Constraints, Mohammad Javad Hosseini, Nathanael Chambers, Siva Reddy, Xavier Holt, Shay B. Cohen, Mark Johnson, and Mark Steedman.
 Transactions of the Association for Computational Linguistics (TACL 2018).

-### Running
+All the data can be downloaded from https://worksheets.codalab.org/worksheets/0x8684ad8e95e24c4d80074278bce37ba4/ except specified otherwise.

+### How to Run the Code

 Please follow the below instructions to create entailment graphs and/or replicate the paper's experiments.
-You can download all the additional necessary data from from https://worksheets.codalab.org/worksheets/0x8684ad8e95e24c4d80074278bce37ba4/ except specified otherwise.

 **Step 1**: Clone the entGraph project

 **Step 2**: Download and add lib and lib_data folders inside the entGraph folder.